Living and Working in the UK

 Travelling by train

-It is important to book your tickets before travelling, otherwise you may recieve a fine.
+It is important to book your tickets before travelling, otherwise you may receive a fine.

 Travelling by plane